polyavi/battleShips/README.md

     Done - Range power-up : increaces reange by 1
     Done - Monitions : adds additional monitions
     Done - Life power-up : adds 1 to ship's life
     Done - After a power-up is colected it apears again on different place after 30 sec

   Done - Winner is the last player with a ship left

 * Integrate Redux
-  - Create new flat data structure for the store
+  Done - Create new flat data structure for the store
-      # Users(id, username, color)
+    Done # Users(id, username, color)
-      # Rooms(id, name, password)
+    Done # Rooms(id, name, type)
-      # Messages(senderId, text, time)
+    Done # Messages(senderId, text, time)
+    Done # isChatVisible
+    Done # Me(id, name)
-      # Component visibility()
+    Done # Location
+    Done # Chat tabs(id, name, action)
+    Done # Game states(isGameStarted, isGameOver)
+  Done - Create Redux actions
+  Done - Create Redux reducers

-  - Deside on how each component will connect to the store
+  Done - Deside on how each component will connect to the store

+* Issues to be fixed
+  Done - Should put return/cancel button on join room screen Fixed - Events on user disconnect
+  - When ship moves there is slow down on each section Fixed - Double rooms and users appear when log in